I’ve been using Closte for more than an year now and I’m pleased with it.

 Here are they:

 There are only a few hosting providers who provide LiteSpeed.

 LiteSpeed is pretty new webserver (an alternative to Apache and Nginx).
-Some of the biggest advantages are performance and free LiteSpeed cache plugin.
+Some of the significant advantages are performance and free LiteSpeed cache plugin.
 There are plenty more.

 PS: OpenLiteSpeed is the open-source version of LiteSpeed.